wilmoore/reactq/README.md

 *   Zend\\EventManager
 *   Symfony\\Component\\ClassLoader

+NOTE: you only need to be concerned with this if you are contributing code

 Changelog
 ---------

+-   **2011-07-21**: No version change.
+Did some general cleanup around the README.

 -   **2011-04-21**: Released version 0.2.0.
 This release added a new Zend Framework Application Resource Plugin for ReactQueue configuration.